dwkim78/upsilon/README.md

 yyyy-mm-dd hh:mm:ss,mmm INFO - Classified as CEPH_1O with the class probability 0.92
 ```

 If the light curve is not classified as a Cepheid variable, or if the class probability is not 0.92, something might be wrong.
-In that case, please contact with me.
+In that case, please contact me.

 ## 4. Pseudo Code: How to Use UPSILoN?